PJ15Hash/Shri-Someshwar-Temple-hoskeri-Gokarna/README.md

-# Shri Someshwara Temple Hoskeri Website
+# Shri Someshwara Temple Hoskeri - Website (v4)

-Final v3 cultural-modern responsive site.
+This package contains the full site (7 pages) with assets.

+Replace the repository contents with these files and push to GitHub to deploy.